jacobkaderUni/Cashtag-Collision/README.md

 - SUPPORT VECTOR MACHINE (inc. hyperparam)
 - NEURAL NETWORKS

 4 of the classifiers included hyperparameters to optmise their performance.
-The classifiers were trained on sveral features:
+The classifiers were trained on several features:

 - BoW, tweet text converted into sparse vectors.
 - Crypto tweet, checking of the tweet is promoting a crypto currency.